SynBioDex/SBOL-utilities/README.md

 ### Convert an Excel template file to SBOL

-The `excel_to_sbol` utility reads an Excel file specifying a library of basic and composite parts, formatted following `sbol_library_template.xlsx`.
+The `excel-to-sbol` utility reads an Excel file specifying a library of basic and composite parts, formatted following `sbol_library_template.xlsx`.

+### Expand the combinatorial derivations in an SBOL file

+The `sbol-expand-derivations` utility searches through an SBOL file for CombinatorialDerivation objects and expands them to create a library of all of the specific constructs.